Visualization of the strain-induced topological phase transition in a quasi-one-dimensional superconductor TaSe3

 The fine details of the low-energy electronic structure near \X{} on the \Plane{} surface BZ has been examined at high-resolutions by a 7-eV laser-ARPES equipped with a 3D spin-resolved detector.
 Now we focus on the momentum area of a red dashed square in Fig.~\refer{Laser}{a} surrounding the \X{} point; calculations predict that the TSSs, characterized by sharp spectra near \EF{}, emerge between the bulk conduction and valence bands (BCB and BVB) when approaching the \X{} point, where these bands are inverted.
-In Figs.~\refer{Laser}{b,c} and Figs.~\refer{Laser}{d,e}, we compare the Fermi surfaces and dispersions across the \X{} point, respectively, obtained by calculation (left panels) and ARPES (right panels); the ARPES data are also three-dimensionally displayed in Fig.~\refer{Laser}{f} for better understanding.
+In Figs.~\refer{Laser}{b,c} and Figs.~\refer{Laser}{d,e}, we compare the Fermi surfaces and dispersions across the \X{} point, respectively, obtained by calculations (left panels) and ARPES (right panels); the ARPES data are also three-dimensionally displayed in Fig.~\refer{Laser}{f} for better understanding.
 The low-energy spectra measured by laser-ARPES (Figs.~\refer{Laser}{c,e,f}) clearly disentangle fine structures near the \X{} point, which agree well with the calculated TSSs in the strong TI phase (Figs.~\refer{Laser}{b,d}).
 To examine more details of the TSSs, we magnify the calculated and ARPES dispersions across \X{} in Figs.~\refer{Laser}{i,j}, respectively.
-The momentum distribution curves (MDCs) extracted at \EF{} (Figs.~\refer{Laser}{g,h}) identify two pairs of TSSs and one pair of BCBs, indicating a good consistency between calculations and ARPES measurements.
+The momentum distribution curves (MDCs) extracted at \EF{} (Figs.~\refer{Laser}{g,h}) identify two pairs of TSSs (TSS$_1$ and TSS$_2$) and one pair of BCBs, indicating a good consistency between calculations and ARPES measurements.
+As detailed in Supplementary Fig.~\zref{TSSBCBEDCsFig}, the band dispersion of TSS$_1$ goes up in energy with increasing $k$ and merges into the BCB around $k = 0.1$ \A{}, whereas that of TSS$_2$ goes down and merges into the BVB, just as expected for a strong TI phase (Fig.~\refer{Laser}{i}).
+We also note here that spectra assigned to BCBs have relatively sharp peaks, unlike the continuum intensities for the surface band calculations (Fig.~\refer{Laser}{i}), because of the following reason: ARPES at one photon energy, in principle, captures the band along a $k_x$-$k_y$ sheet at a specific $k_z$, thus it can exhibit sharp peaks in the spectra not only for the surface band but also for the bulk band, while the latter could be suppressed by the $k_z$ broadening in photoemission.
+This contrasts with the surface calculations, which project the bulk band spectra over the whole range of $k_z$.